May 24th Acts 9 Saul (Paul) meets Christ

 36: Now there was at Joppa a certain disciple named Tabitha, which by interpretation is called Dorcas: this woman was full of good works and almsdeeds which she did.
 37: And it came to pass in those days, that she was sick, and died: whom when they had washed, they laid her in an upper chamber.
 38: And forasmuch as Lydda was nigh to Joppa, and the disciples had heard that Peter was there, they sent unto him two men, desiring him that he would not delay to come to them.
 39: Then Peter arose and went with them.
 When he was come, they brought him into the upper chamber: and all the widows stood by him weeping, and shewing the coats and garments which Dorcas made, while she was with them.
 40: But Peter put them all forth, and kneeled down, and prayed; and turning him to the body said, Tabitha, arise.
 And she opened her eyes: and when she saw Peter, she sat up.
 41: And he gave her his hand, and lifted her up, and when he had called the saints and widows, presented her alive.
 42: And it was known throughout all Joppa; and many believed in the Lord.
 43: And it came to pass, that he tarried many days in Joppa with one Simon a tanner.

 Saul the great enemy of the church now asks for a letter of introduction from the religious leaders at Jerusalem so that he can go to Damascus and continue his persecution of christians there.
 They grant him their permission and are probably very glad to have such a champion on their side.
 His mission is to arrest men or women and bring them back to Jerusalem for trial.
 As he journeys and draws near to Damascus suddenly he is surrounded by a light from heaven, brighter than the sun and he falls into the dust.
 Then he hears a voice in the Hebrew language saying, Saul, Saul, why are you persecuting me?
 He replies, who are you Lord?
 And the answer came; I am Jesus, who you are persecuting.
 It is hard for you to kick against the pricks.
 The pricks were large spikes attached to a Ox goad which was used by an ox master to move such a heavy beast back onto the right path.
-It seems that the Lord had been disciplining Saul for a while and he had been kicking against it, but now finally Christ steps in, in judgment to stop his mad career.
+It seems that the lord had been disciplining Saul for a while and he had been kicking against it, but now finally Christ steps in, in judgment to stop his mad career.
 Saul was by this time trembling and astonished and he said Lord, What do you want me to do?
 And the answer was, Get up and go into the city and it will be told you what you must do.
 Those with Saul heard a voice but saw nobody.
 When Saul arose from the earth he found he was blind.
 So they led him by the hand into the city and for three days Saul prayed and fasted.
 In Damascus the very man that Saul would have arrested, Ananias had a vision in the night and the Lord told to go and meet Saul and where to find him and that he was to go and heal him of his blindness.
 But Ananias complained that he had heard terrible things about him.
 But the Lord said Go and do as l say, because he is a chosen vessel unto me to bear my name before Gentiles, kings and the children of Israel.
-And he explained what great sufferings he will suffer for his name.
+And that he will Saul what great sufferings he will suffer for his name.
 Ananias went to meet Saul and finding him called him Brother Saul.
 And then he related all that the Lord had said.
 As he spoke the blindness fell from his eyes and he was strengthened and he got up and was baptised.
 Then he ate food and was strengthened more.
 Saul was in Damascus for a while preaching that Jesus is the Son of God.
-Everyone who heard him were amazed and none questioned who he was.
+Everyone who heard him were amazed and knew questioned he was.
 Eventually as his ministry grew irresistible, proving that Jesus was the Messiah, the religious leaders began to plot his murder.
 He escaped in a basket over the wall of the city.
 Saul returned to Jerusalem but the disciples were wary of him.
 However Barnabas introduced him to the apostles and told of his fearless preaching in Damascus.
-Saul preached to the Greek speaking Jews and they plotted his murder so when it was known, the brethren sent him to Caesarea and on to Tarsus his home city.
+Saul preached to the Greek speaking Jews and they plotted his murder so when it was known the brethren sent him to Caesarea and on to Tarsus his home city.
 The churches of Judea and Galilee had rest from the persecution headed by Saul and the work of the Lord grew.
 Peter set out on a Pastoral journey, west to Lydda.
-There he found Aeneas who had been paralysed for eight years.
+There he found Aeneas who was paralysed for eight years.
 Peter healed him and he rose up and walked.
-The people of Lydda and Saron turned to the Lord.
+The people of Lydda and Saron turned to the lord.
 When Peter came to Joppa there was a disciple called Tabitha or Dorcas.
-She was a righteous person - full of charitable works yet she had got sick and died.
-Two men were sent to fetch Peter to come and raise her up.
+She was a righteous person full of charitable works she had got sick and died.
+Two men were sent to fetch Peter to raise her up.
 Peter came and raised her from the dead.
 Peter stayed for a while in Simon the tanner’s house.